TioMeko/StaffMaster/README.md

   - [Questions](#questions)

   ## Description
-With leaning of MySql, I was able to create StaffMaster to update a databsae of following department, roles, and employees with the correct ID assigned to the roles and employees.
+With the knowledge I have so far, I was able to create StaffMaster, which is used to update a database(MySQL) of that contains departments, roles, and employees with the correct ID assigned to the roles and employees.

   ## Demo